Mat 5:18 For verily I say unto you, Till heaven and earth pass, one jot or one tittle shall in no wise pass from the law, till all be fulfilled.

 This verse has a lot of strange things going on with singular verbs and plural subjects.
 They are covered up completely by KJV translation, but they can be explained by working through the Greek carefully.
 Also, the word translated as "fulfilled" is not the Greek word usually translated as "fulfilled", the word we saw in the previous verse, Mat 5:17 .

-The "verily" phrase that begins this quote is used frequently by Christ as a personal signature.
-Its vocabulary and meaning is discussed in detail in this article.
+The "verily" phrase that begins this quote is used frequently by Jesus as a personal signature.
+Its vocabulary and meaning are discussed in detail in this article.
 Christ makes fun of his frequent use of it.

 The Greek word for "for" is used to indicate that the phrase offers and explanation.